 Not only will you keep your baby nourished, you'll give them extra antibodies to fight viruses.
 To limit your baby's exposure to germs, you can wear a mask or pump milk and have someone else bottle-feed them.
-I can't breastfeed because my breasts are too small or too big.
-FALSE.

 The size of your breasts hasn't been shown to play a role in how much milk you produce.
 The only thing breast size might affect is how you position your baby during feedings.
-I can't breastfeed because I've had implants or a breast reduction.
-FALSE.

 Many moms breastfeed after breast surgery.
 Just make sure your doctor knows your full health history.
 If you have implants, you may feel pressure for the first week after delivery.
 This is the combined result of implants and breast engorgement, but it's usually temporary.
-You can't get pregnant when you're breastfeeding.
-FALSE.

 This is one of the most common misconceptions.
 Your menstrual and ovulation cycles can start any time after your baby is born, even if you're breastfeeding.
-I can't get vaccines while breastfeeding.